 Assault is defined as the direct infliction of injury, force or violence upon a person.
 However, there can also be an assault even if there is no physical or actual contact with the victim.
 A threat to commit an unlawful act against the victim or an overt act that tends to produce in the mind of the victim a danger of an imminent character upon his person already constitutes the crime.

-It is the crime Australians face the highest risk of victimisation from, out of all crimes against the person.
+It is a crime Australians face the highest risk of victimisation from, out of all crimes against the person.
 The Australian Institute of Criminology (AIC) reported that in 2007, males aged between 15 and 24 years have the highest rate of victimisation, and females between 15 and 19 follow closely behind.
-Young males are most likely to be targeted by a stranger, whilst females are more likely to be assaulted by a family member.
+Young males are most likely to be targeted by a stranger, while females are more likely to be assaulted by a family member.

-In NSW, assault offences are the second most common type of offence that persons frequently charged with in the Local Court of New South Wales and also second to the most common type of offence in Children’s Court.
+In NSW, assault offences are the second most common type of offence that persons frequently charged within the Local Court of New South Wales and also second to the most common type of offence in Children’s Court.
 (NSW Bureau of Crime Statistics and Research, NSW Criminal Court Statistics 2012, p3; 8).

 Types of assaults